WELCOME TO 1001 POTS!

 Earth and gardens

 The 1001 Pots exhibition is well known for the beauty of is site.
 During the visit, you can enjoy a true moment of grace by taking tea in the Mousse garden, Zen garden or Secret garden.
-The intimate relationship between the art of tea making and ceramics is also revealed in the presentation of a Teapot exhibition and contest, held in partnership with the teahouse Camellia Sinensis.
+The intimate relationship between the art of tea making and ceramics is also revealed in the presentation of an exhibition and contest, held in partnership with the teahouse Camellia Sinensis.
 You can also attend to the Tea discovery workshop given by our partner.
 To round off this splendid bouquet, you should also attend the demonstration of ikebana, the very quintessence of Japanese floral art.
 Finally, but not the less, within the unusual setting of the Silica garden, cultural manifestations are also present in the form of musical concerts and poetry readings.